open-mmlab/PowerPaint/README.md

 # PowerPaint

 PowerPaint is a powerful image generation tool that leverages the capabilities of deep learning models.
-This README provides a step-by-step guide to download the repository, set up the required environment, and run PowerPaint with or without ControlNet.
+This README provides a step-by-step guide to download the repository, set up the required virtual environment named "PowerPaint" using conda, and run PowerPaint with or without ControlNet.

 ## Getting Started